harrygfox/training/website-in-a-day/README.md

 ## Make it more better
 ### <a href="http://harrygfox.github.io/training/website-in-a-day/snippets/" target="_blank">Snippets</a>
 - Add in a responsive Bootstrap NavBar.
 See <a href="http://harrygfox.github.io/training/website-in-a-day/snippets/#bs-navbar" target="_blank">our snippet</a>.
+- Image Carousel!
+See <a href="http://harrygfox.github.io/training/website-in-a-day/snippets/#bs-carousel" target="_blank">our snippet</a>.